thomas-tams/mlops_02476_project/reports/README.md

 > Answer:

 ---
-We managed to setup a FastAPI backend which is able take in a Brain MRI image, run an .onnx model and output predictions probabilities for our binary class problem.
+We managed to setup a FastAPI backend which is able take in a Brain MRI image, run an .onnx model and output prediction probabilities for our binary class problem.
 Furthermore, the API is also able to return a visualization of what the preprocessed input to the model would look like (for fun and education), which ended up helping us immensely in understanding and fixing a few quirks about or data preprocessing.
 We also added a Streamlit frontend, which functions as a user interface, talking to the FastAPI backend, for easily uploading pictures and getting the prediction response and the visualization of the preprocessed input.

 ---

 ### Question 24